Monday, December 23, 2024

 “What does a person with PTSD who has some mental changes after the war do?
 He could be an alcoholic, or a drug addict, or go into a criminal environment, or a combination of all these.”

-Through a few generalizations and a “precise” headline, reinforced by a gruesome photograph of a child’s or woman’s hand being grabbed by a man’s hand, such texts leave behind the impression that domestic violence only exists in the families of veterans.
-Few people will read the article in full and critically analyze the information, after all, take into account the fact that the country now has a significant number of the adult population - these are military personnel or veterans.
+Through a few generalizations and a “accurate” headline, reinforced by a gruesome photo of a child’s or woman’s hand being grabbed by a man’s hand, such texts leave behind the impression that domestic violence only exists in the families of veterans.
+Few people will read the article in full and critically analyze the information, after all, take into account the fact that in the country now a significant number of the adult population are military personnel or veterans.
 The army is a cross-section of society.

 It’s about the same story with a diagnosis or signs of PTSD.
 The presence or absence of PTSD does not exclusively affect veterans.
 Civilians also find themselves in situations that pose a threat to their lives - they come under rocket fire, live in front-line areas, and the like.
 Anyone can emerge from such situations with signs of PTSD.
 Or without them.
 Belonging to a particular profession does not affect this in any way.